 Neck gaiters or balaclavas

-A balaclava is an alternate option to the neck gaiter and offers a warm hat into the bargain.
+A balaclava is a good alternative to a neck gaiter and it doubles as a warm hat

 Note that you’re going to need more than one neck gaiter or balaclava so that the one you wear when gripping a steaming drink and looking at the constellations at night isn’t the same damp one from that day’s trekking.